Consensys/Uniswap-audit-report-2018-12/Uniswap-working.md

 #### On the quality and preparedness of Uniswap

 Uniswap's documentation is thorough and well written.
 The codebase contains natspec comments on each function.
-The code is written defensively, with frequent assert statements to revert calls with invalid input
+The code is written defensively, with frequent assert statements to revert calls with invalid input.

 We found the test coverage to be incomplete.
 Including untested behavior, and sections of code which were untested.
 The majority of the tests are positive test cases, meaning that the tests confirm that the system works with an expected sequence of actions and inputs.
 The test suite should be expanded to include more negative scenarios to ensure that the safe checks within the contract system are working correctly.

-Our audit did not identify serious issues in the behaviour of

 ### 1.5 Recommendations

 The issues in our report do not necesessitate replacing the system as it currently stands.

 An important consideration in our recommendation is that the Uniswap system has been live on the main Ethereum network for several months, and holds over $300,000 in its liquidity pools.
 This provides a natural incentive to attack the system, suggesting that no known vulnerabilities currently exist.

 Our primary recommendation is to extend the test suite to cover 100% of the code, and to include testing to ensure for undesirable behavior.